intel/zephyr.js/docs/gpio.md

 -----------------
 ### GPIO.open

-`GPIOPin open(GPIOInit init);`
+`GPIOPin open(number or string or GPIOInit init);`

+If the argument is a number, it is a pin number.
+If it is a string, it is a pin name.
+Otherwise, it must be an `init` object.

-The `init` object lets you set the pin number.
-You can either use a raw number for your device or use the board support module such as [Arduino 101](./a101_pins.md) or [K64F](./k64f_pins.md) to specify a named pin.
+The `init` object lets you set the pin number or name with the `pin` property.

+If the pin number or name is valid for the given board, the call will succeed.
+You can use a pin name like "GPIO_0.10" where "GPIO_0" is the name of a Zephyr gpio port device for your board and 10 is the pin number.
+This will work on any board as long as you find the right values in Zephyr documentation.
+But for boards with specific ZJS support, you can use friendly names.
+Currently this means Arduino 101 and FRDM-K64F.
+For the A101, you can use numbers 0-13 or strings "IO0" through "IO13", as well as "LED0" through "LED2".
+For K64F, you can use numbers 0-15 or strings "D0" through "D15", as well as "LEDR", "LEDG", and "LEDB" for the RGB LED, and "SW2" and "SW3" for onboard switches.

 The other values are optional.
 The `activeLow` setting determines whether high (default) or low means active.
 When you read or write a boolean value, true means 'active' and false means 'inactive'.

-The `direction` value determines whether the pin is an input ('in') or output ('out', default).
+The `mode` value determines whether the pin is an input ('in') or output ('out', default).

 The `edge` value is for input pins and tells whether the `onchange` callback will be called on the rising edge of the signal, falling edge, or both.

-The `pull` value is to enable an internal pullup or pulldown resistor.
+The `state` value is to enable an internal pullup or pulldown resistor.
 This would be used for inputs to provide a default (high or low) when the input is floating (not being intentionally driven to a particular value).

-*NOTE: Zephyr does not currently use this pull setting, at least for Arduino
-101. Perhaps there is no hardware support, but in any case it doesn't work.
+*NOTE: When we last checked, Zephyr did not use this state setting, at least for Arduino 101.
+Perhaps there is no hardware support, but in any case it didn't work.
 You can always provide an external resistor for this purpose instead.*

 The function returns a GPIOPin object that can be used to read or write the pin.

 ### GPIOPin.read

-`boolean read();`
+`number read();`

 Returns the current reading from the pin.
 This is a synchronous function because it should be nearly instantaneous on the devices we've tested with so far.
-The value will be true if the pin is active (high by default, low for a pin configured active low), false if inactive.
+The value will be 1 if the pin is active (high by default, low for a pin configured active low), 0 if inactive.

 ### GPIOPin.write

-`void write(boolean value);`
+`void write(number value);`

-Pass true for `value` to make an output pin active (high by default, low for a pin configured active low), false to make it inactive.
+Pass 1 for `value` to make an output pin active (high by default, low for a pin configured active low), 0 to make it inactive.

 ### GPIOPin.close